MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

 ## Configure availability options for clustered VMs

-You can configure a number of settings that help high availability and resilience for virtual machines in a cluster:
+You can configure many settings that help high availability and resilience for virtual machines in a cluster:

 - **Storage QoS**: You can configure Hyper-V VM hard disks with quality-of-service (QoS) settings to control bandwidth.
 You use Hyper-V Manager to do this.
 - **Virtual machine priority**: You can configure priority settings for VMs deployed in a host cluster.
 Based on VM priority, the host cluster starts or places high-priority virtual machines before medium-priority or low-priority virtual machines.
 This ensures that the high-priority virtual machines are allocated memory and other resources first for better performance.
 Also, after a node failure, if the high-priority virtual machines don't have the necessary memory and other resources to start, the lower priority virtual machines will be taken offline to free up resources for the high-priority virtual machines.
 Virtual machines that are preempted are restarted later in priority order.